eclipse-iofog/iofogctl/docs/md/iofogctl_configure.md

 ## iofogctl configure

-Configure SSH details for an existing resource
+Configure iofogctl or SSH details an existing resource

 ### Synopsis

-Configure SSH details for an existing resource.
+Configure iofogctl or SSH details for an existing resource

 Note that you cannot (and shouldn't need to) configure the host value of Agents.